The Lasting Effect of Abuse and Neglect

 Addressing an urgent need

 The stats are harrowing.
-In 2017, nine out of every 1,000 U.S. children were determined to be victims of abuse or neglect.
+In 2021, eight out of every 1,000 U.S. children were determined to be victims of abuse or neglect.
 That’s why the need for CASA volunteers is so great.
 CASA volunteers advocate for the best interests of children who are involved in the court system as a result of abuse or neglect.

 For many of these children, their CASA advocate will be the one constant in an otherwise chaotic life.